-Master Tan Eng Kiat, started to train Taekwon-Do in 1970 under Grandmaster Low Koon Lin.
-With over 40years of involvement in ITF Taekwon-Do, Master Tan has witnessed and experienced the development of ITF TaeKwon-Do in Malaysia in good and bad times.
+Grand Master Tan Eng Kiat, started to train Taekwon-Do in 1970 under Grandmaster Low Koon Lin.
+With over 40 years of involvement in ITF Taekwon-Do, Master Tan has witnessed and experienced the development of ITF TaeKwon-Do in Malaysia in good and bad times.

-Master Tan who was awarded his 8th Degree Black Belt at the 21st ITF Congress in Pyongyang, DPR Korea in September 2011, has the vision of creating an attitude to work hard to achieve one’s goal and never expect anything to be given.
+Grand Master Tan who was awarded his 9th Degree Black Belt by the International Taekwon-Do Federation on the 25th August 2020, has the vision of creating an attitude to work hard to achieve one’s goal and never expect anything to be given.
 His motto of ‘Good is not good enough’ drives his students to move towards higher levels of standard and never to give up.

 - He won a Silver medal in his very first tournament in Seremban in 1974 when he was a colour belt.